ARTICLE CATEGORIES

 Occupational Abundance

 Occupational abundance lies in what Positive Psychologists call “flow.”
-Proposed by Mihaly Csikszentmihalyi, PhD D, the concept of flow has been widely referenced in the field positive psychology where researchers measure things like states of happiness, values, strengths, virtues, and talents.
-Csikszentmihalyi began to study people who subjected themselves to strenuous physical, mental, emotional, and even financial stress to accomplish their goals for no apparent reason other than the fact that they thoroughly enjoyed what they were doing,.
+Proposed by Mihaly Csikszentmihalyi, PhD, the concept of flow has been widely referenced in the field of positive psychology where researchers measure things like states of happiness, values, strengths, virtues, and talents.
+Csikszentmihalyi began to study people who subjected themselves to strenuous physical, mental, emotional, and even financial stress to accomplish their goals for no apparent reason other than the fact that they thoroughly enjoyed what they were doing.

 Finding Your Flow

 According to Csikszentmihalyi, flow is completely focused motivation.
-It is a single-minded immersion and represents perhaps the ultimate experience in harnessing the emotions in the service of performing and learning.
+It is single-minded immersion and represents perhaps the ultimate experience in harnessing the emotions in the service of performing and learning.
 In flow, the emotions are not just contained and channeled, but are positive, energized, and aligned with the task at hand.

 Occupational Bliss

 The crux of it all is this: If you flow at work, you’ll love it.
 If you don’t, then you’ll be content at best and hateful of it at worst.
 Occupational abundance is absolutely thriving at what you do for a living.
 In fact, you’re so good at it and it gives you such fulfillment that you’d even do it for free.
 Free?
 Yep!
 Ever wonder why people in certain careers never retire?
-Think about athletes who keep coming back for that one extra season, or CEO’s of successful companies who stay on as “consultants” until they’re too old to work.
-It’s not for the money;, they’re already wealthy!
+Think about athletes who keep coming back for that one extra season, or CEOs of successful companies who stay on as “consultants” until they’re too old to work.
+It’s not for the money; they’re already wealthy!
 It’s because they flow at work and find such significant satisfaction in their work experience that they struggle letting it go.

 J-O-B

 When choosing a job offer is more dependent on your retirement and health insurance benefits instead of the activities you’ll be doing for 40+ hours a week, then you’re probably not going to be flowing at work.
-This is the difference between the proverbial “J-O-B,” and a vocation where your work provides meaning to your life.
-And, if you’re not flowing at work – the place you spend most of your waking hours – your chances for true life-satisfaction and happiness are slim.
-Pray and seek the Lord on what it is that He has designed you for.
-Who better to seek direction on what it is that makes you flow than your Creator?
+This is the difference between the proverbial “J-O-B” and a vocation where your work provides meaning to your life.
+And, if you’re not flowing at work, the place you spend most of your waking hours, your chances for true life satisfaction and happiness are slim.

 Social Abundance